alert icon

 Taking proactive measures depends on your ability to identify and differentiate between a range of corrosion types and implementing appropriate solutions.
 Pitting corrosion and crevice corrosion are among the most common types found throughout the oil and gas industry—and some of the costliest.
 With this in mind, let’s break down why corrosion occurs, what differentiates pitting corrosion from crevice corrosion, and what you can do to protect your assets from corrosion-related failures.

-Dive Deeper on Corrosion
+Dive Deeper on Corrosion Types

-How stainless steel corrosion occurs iconHow Stainless Steel Corrosion Occurs
+How stainless steel corrosion occurs iconWhat is Corrosion, and What Causes Stainless Steel Corrosion?

 At its most fundamental level, corrosion is a set of electrochemical reactions with oxidation (loss of electrons) at an anode and a reduction (gaining of electrons) at a cathode.
-For example, iron in tubing may oxidize, yielding two electrons and dissolving into water as a Fe2+ positive ion.
+Nearly every metal used throughout our world corrodes under certain circumstances.
+For example, iron in tubing may oxidize, yielding two electrons and dissolving into water as a Fe++ positive ion.
 Simultaneously, the electrons from oxidizing iron may participate in a reduction reaction which uses O2 dissolved in H2O to form OH- negative ions.
+This creates rust, a commonly occurring byproduct of carbon steel corrosion.
+However, many other types of corrosion exist.
+Each type poses a unique threat that must be evaluated when selecting the optimal material for your application.

 Metal tubing systems are most often used for analytical and process instrumentation, hydraulic lines, and control and utility applications.
 Many engineered metals used in oil and gas applications are made from stainless steel, which contains more than 10% chromium.
 The latter helps form an oxide layer that protects the metals from corrosion.
-Stainless steel corrosion does occur, however, when environmental conditions or mechanical damage causes that layer to break down.
+Stainless steel corrosion occurs, however, when environmental conditions or mechanical damage causes that layer to break down.
 If the protective oxide cannot reform in a given solution, corrosion reactions may progress rapidly.

-Identifying the differences between pitting corrosion and crevice corrosion iconPitting Corrosion vs. Crevice Corrosion: What’s the Difference?
+Identifying the differences between pitting corrosion and crevice corrosion iconWhat is Pitting Corrosion, What is Crevice Corrosion, and How Do You Identify It?

 Numerous types of corrosion can wreak havoc on oil and gas installations, Depending on the composition of the materials of construction, the operating environment, and process fluids.
 But there are two forms of localized stainless steel corrosion that occur more frequently than others: pitting corrosion and crevice corrosion.

-A close-up photograph of pitting corrosion affecting stainless steelPitting corrosion occurs when the protective Cr-rich oxide layer on the surface of stainless steel breaks down, allowing the bare metal underneath to become susceptible to continued attack in a corrosive solution.
+A close-up photograph of pitting corrosion affecting stainless steelPitting corrosion in stainless steel occurs when the protective Cr-rich oxide layer on the surface of stainless steel breaks down, allowing the bare metal underneath to become susceptible to continued attack in a corrosive solution.
 This localized electrochemical attack initiates the formation of small cavities, or “pits.”

 Prevent Corrosion with the Right Materials